Presented in Santiago, Chile

 From Immanent Causality to Reproduction

-In order to make this argument it is necessary to first to think through not just the points of contiguity of structural causality and reproduction, but the manner in which they redefine and transform each other.
+In order to make this argument it is necessary to first to think through not just the points of contiguity of structural causality and reproduction, the overlap of their respective problems and articulation, but also the manner in which they redefine and transform each other.
 In doing so it must acknowledge both the heterogeneity of the different interventions, arguments, and concepts, and the overall organization of their logic.
 This is true of not only Lire le Capital, which is made up of different interventions, and different authors, but of Althusser’s later texts, defined as is often the case, by their intervention in a specific conjuncture.

 Immanent, structural, or metonymic causality appears in Althusser’s contribution to Lire le Capital, under a barrage of names and conceptual fields, names and concepts ranging from the history of philosophy to psychoanalysis.
 This barrage is framed in response to particular problem: “…with what concept are we to think the determination of either an element or a structure by a structure.”
 In some sense the definition here is primarily negative.
-The mode of production cannot be thought in terms of a transitive causality, as a linear transmission of cause to effect, or of a whole that is expressed in the entirety of its effects, as kind of zeitgeist, permeating everything in equal measure.
+The mode of production cannot be thought in terms of a transitive causality, as a linear transmission of cause to effect, or of a whole that is expressed in the entirety of its effects, as kind of cultural zeitgeist, permeating everything in equal measure.
 Spinoza is named to give this term its clarity and lineage. “…it implies that the structure is immanent in its effects in the Spinozist sense of the term, that the whole existence of the structure consists in its effects, in short that the structure, which is merely a specific combination of its peculiar elements, is nothing outside its effects."
 Following both the spirit and letter of the invocation of Spinoza, we could say that the mode of production, the economy, does not exist as a simple cause, standing outside and above the social relations that it determines, but exist only in and through its effects.